An official website of the United States government

 • Real and virtual conferences and seminars.

 Legal and other requirements applicable to the practices and programs at MCAS Miramar are summarized in the Environmental Regulatory Programs pages, the ECPSOP and in the Listing of Permits and Regulatory Requirements.
-Program managers will incorporate changes to these documents and to ECPSOPs as soon as changes in drivers are identified and evaluated.
+Program managers will incorporate changes to these documents and to ESOPs as soon as changes in drivers are identified and evaluated.
 Program managers will communicate such changes via the most effective means.

 Action-oriented requirements (e.g., monitoring events, reports, inspections, etc.) are summarized in the Requirements Calendar or in compliance tracking tools that are maintained by Program Managers.